nus-cs2103-AY2122S1/tp/docs/team/erwinqxy.md

       and learn the various features provided by the product.
 4. **New Feature**: Implemented a feature to help generate random lab scores.
     * What it does: add randomized lab scores to the students in the sample data.
-    * Justification This feature improves the testability of the product, providing, randomized lab scores to the user.
+    * Justification This feature improves the testability of the product, providing randomized lab scores to the user.
     * Highlight: This feature requires getting the total lab score of a particular lab as an upper bound for the randomization to work to avoid generating an invalid score.
 5. **Improved Feature**: Implement unique email.